Year 5 Addition And Year 6 Addition Interventions: How To Identify and Fix The Most Common Gaps

 They’re designed to help Year 5 and Year 6 teachers, Maths coordinators, intervention leads and SATS booster group leaders support Year 5 and Year 6 pupils achieve their national curriculum age related expectations and make good progress in their final years of Key Stage 2.
 This should then stand them in good stead in the lead up to the KS2 National Assessments.

+Are you teaching addition and subtraction to KS2?
 The differentiated guidance is particularly aimed at those running interventions in school but is also relevant much more widely to your whole class teaching to help you ensure each child is getting appropriate support and being challenged at the same time.

 1. First you’ll diagnose where children are struggling with ‘the nuts and bolts’ of that area of Mathematics from the national curriculum.